Sebhubs/Porject_0/SQL_Training_Uttam/SQL_Exercise_Review_README.md

 # SQL Exercise Comprehensive Review

-This document provides a comprehensive review of the SQL exercise we've worked through, covering the essential concepts and operations across **DDL (Data Definition Language)**, **DML (Data Manipulation Language)**, **DQL (Data Query Language)**, **DCL (Data Control Language)**, **TCL (Transaction Control Language)**, as well as advanced SQL features like joins, set operations, and aggregation functions.
+This document provides a comprehensive review of the SQL exercise I've worked through, covering the essential concepts and operations across **DDL (Data Definition Language)**, **DML (Data Manipulation Language)**, **DQL (Data Query Language)**, **DCL (Data Control Language)**, **TCL (Transaction Control Language)**, as well as advanced SQL features like joins, set operations, and aggregation functions.
 This review will include the structured queries and operations we discussed for a fictional company database scenario involving Employees and Departments.

 ## 1. Data Definition Language (DDL)